Working with the Community

 For electoral purposes the Parish is divided into two wards: Groombridge (covering New Groombridge and Withyham/Blackham) and Marden’s Hill.

-The day to day business of the Council is managed by a Clerk with the support of an Assistant Clerk and Administrator.
+The day to day business of the Council is managed by a Clerk with the support of an Assistant Clerk and Community Engagement Coordinator.
 They can be contacted during business hours at the parish office.

 The Parish Council is made up of thirteen Councillors who are elected every four years and who meet every second Monday of the month as a full Council.
 They are also required to be members of various committees and sub-committees covering such matters as Planning, Finance, Air Traffic, Road Safety and Rights of Way.
 Further information about your local councillors can be found on our Who’s Who page.
 All councillors give their time voluntarily.